Glossary of Ocean Cargo Insurance Terms

 CONSIGNEE:

-Individual or company to whom cargo is shipped or consigned.
+The individual or entity to whom the cargo is shipped or consigned.

-An instance in which the cost of recovering and/or repairing damaged goods would, when recovered or repaired, exceed the insured value.
+Occurs when the cost of recovering or repairing damaged goods exceeds their insured value.

 DECLARATION: